 Booted my Windows 8 Install USB and started Recovery console.

-1) First thing I tried was to check if VHD has still a correct disk structure using chkdsk.
+1) First thing I tried was to check if VHD drive has still a correct disk structure using the command chkdsk.

-chkdsk v: /R ( VHD was mapped to v: )
+chkdsk v: /R ( VHD was mounted to drive v: )

 No errors - everything was fine.